pragmore/blouse.css/README.md

 # A lightweight CSS framework

 A lightweight mobile first CSS framework.
 No reset, no extra classes.
-Less than **1Kb** gzipped.
+Less than **1.1Kb** gzipped (plus 5.2 Kb for the icons).

 **[See it live in Codepen](https://codepen.io/albo-ar/pen/YzQaWoK?editors=1000)**